 The Chairman of the Board is a non-executive director who is elected by the full Board.

-Corporate governance best practice recommendations 2.1 and 2.2, which require the majority of the Board to be independent directors and the Chairman to be an independent, have not been adopted by the Company.
-The Board is of the opinion that the Company is best served by its current Board composition of executive and non-executive directors.
+Corporate governance best practice recommendations 2.1 and 2.2, which require the majority of the Board to be independent directors and the Chairman to be an independent director, have not been adopted by the Company.